bhargav-kulkarni/Internship-2023/shubham/README.md

 # Elastic Search Demo

-- It is used to Elastic Search in Spring Boot
+- It is used to show how to use Elastic Search in Spring Boot

  Run Locally